-My first book — The Art of Eloquence: Byron, Dickens, Tennyson, Joyce (Oxford UP, 2007) — considered relations between political oratory and literary craft.
-I've since edited or co-edited various collections of essays — including Some Versions of Empson (OUP, 2007) — and a few years back I wrote Comedy: A Very Short Introduction, which explored comedy as a literary genre and as a range of non-literary impulses and events (pantomime, circus, stand-up acts, caricatures, and other funny business).
+My first book, The Art of Eloquence: Byron, Dickens, Tennyson, Joyce, examined relations between political oratory and literary culture from Romanticism to Modernism.
+Comedy: A Very Short Introduction explored comedy as a literary genre and as a range of non-literary impulses and events (pantomime, circus, stand-up acts, caricatures, and other funny business).
 My most recent book, Wordsworth's Fun, was published by the University of Chicago Press in 2019 (more information and reviews here).

-I teach subjects and authors across the 18th, 19th and 20th centuries.
+I teach subjects and authors from the eighteenth century to the present.

 In the last 10 years or so, I have supervised / co-supervised / examined PhD dissertations on a range of subjects, including: